Ouranosinc/ESPO-G/README.md

 - `simulation.json` and `simulation.csv`: An intake-esm catalog, compatible with xscen, listing the daily simulation datasets to use as inputs.
 - `reconstruction.json` and `reconstruction.csv`: An intake-esm catalog, compatible with xscen, listing the daily reference datasets to use as inputs.
-- `paths_ESPO-G.yml`: A yaml file with the paths needed by the workflows. `configuration/template_paths.yml` shows an example of such a file, one only needs to replace the placeholders.
+- `paths.yml`: A yaml file with the paths needed by the workflows. `configuration/template_paths.yml` shows an example of such a file, one only needs to replace the placeholders.

-To run the workflow, uncomment the tasks wanted at the top of `config_ESPO-G.yml`.
+To run the workflow, uncomment the tasks wanted at the top of config file.
 Then, run

 ``python workflow_ESPO-G.py``